 Are you looking for a cheap, and safe, new EV?
 RACV can reveal the safest electric cars and SUVs on sale in Australia under $50,000 drive-away, and the safest from $50,000 to $65,000 drive-away, based on ANCAP testing.

-Kia electric vehicle range review in Australia: EV3, EV4, EV5, EV6 & EV9 compared
+Kia electric vehicle range in Australia: EV3, EV4, EV5, EV6 & EV9 compared

-Thinking about a Kia electric car?
-See how the EV3, EV4, EV5, EV6 and EV9 compare for driving, ownership and value in Australia, plus what we know about the upcoming EV2.
+Thinking about buying a Kia electric vehicle?
+See how the EV3, EV4, EV5, EV6 and EV9 compare for driving, ownership and value in Australia, and which one might suit your driving needs best.

 Australia’s electric vehicle market has never offered more choice, with car buyers now able to compare a growing range of brands, body styles and price points to suit different lifestyles.
 Established players such as Kia, alongside newer entrants including Tesla, BYD, Geely and Zeekr, are expanding the market with electric vehicles that vary widely in size, driving range, technology and affordability.

-This increased competition means buyers can now prioritise what matters most – whether that’s efficiency, interior space, performance, charging capability, safety or overall value for money.
+This increased competition means prospective EV buyers can now prioritise what matters most to them – whether that’s efficiency, interior space, performance, charging capability, safety or value for money.

 | Kia EV range in Australia | ||